Jyotibrat/BotMed/.github/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Jyotibrat/BotMed/blob/main/LICENSE) file for details.
+This project is licensed under the GPL-3.0 License - see the [LICENSE](https://github.com/Jyotibrat/BotMed/blob/main/LICENSE) file for details.

 ## ⚠️ Disclaimer